The Immediate and Long-Run Historical Consequences of World War I

 England and France kept their colonial empires, but political elites in European colonies heard the rhetoric of “self-determination” and began to organize anti-colonial movements in their countries.
 Probably foremost was Gandhi and the Congress Party in India.

 Germany lost 13% of its territory and 10% of its population.
 Austria-Hungary was dismantled, creating new states in Central Europe and the small country of Austria.
 Hungary lost two-thirds of its territory after conflict with its neighbors.
 France suffered much physical damage and loss of life; its political divisions became worse after the war.
+The Balkan countries contested the possession of the Dalmatian Coast with Italy.
 Yugoslavia, under Serbian dominance, was created, leading to future problems and violence in the Balkans.
 The Ottoman Empire was dismantled and the resulting country of Turkey lost all of the Middle East lands of the former Ottoman Empire.
 They were arbitrarily divided up as spheres of influence between England and France with no regard to ethnic or religious differences.
 This was one of the sources of later Middle East conflicts.

 Europe in the post-World War I period did not get a resumption of economic growth, more trade among nations or new democratic governments.
 Instead, Europe got Mussolini, Hitler, Lenin and Stalin, and autocratic or Fascists regimes in Spain and most of central Europe.
 Communist Russia got gulags and Germany and Europe got the Hitler and the Holocaust.